 Purchase term life insurance if you:

-- If you only need life insurance to replace your income for a limited amount of time, like the years that you’re paying off your mortgage or raising children.
+- If you only need life insurance to replace your income for a limited time, like the years you’re paying off your mortgage or raising children.

 - You want the cheapest coverage.